Zatarita/QuiCript/README.md

 QuiCript is a collection of python scripts that aims to be an all-in-one solution your halo compression needs.
 Currently it has been tested on PC versions, it is currently unknown what other formats may exist on console, research will be done.

-you can access each module independantly with their respective modules, or run the QuiCript as a CLI style script.
+you can access each module independantly, or run the QuiCript as a CLI style script.
 The syntax is as follows:

 ```
 "python QuiCript.py 'h1a'/'h2a'/'h2am' -c/-d 'path/to/file' 'path/to/second/file' ... 'path/to/last/file' "